 The portfolio of investments in respect of the Complainant comprised at times solely or predominantly of structured products.
 Such excessive exposure to structured products occurred over a long period of time.
-This clearly emerges from the Table of Investments forming part of the 'Investor Profile' provided by the Service Provider, the 'Historical Cash Account Transactions' statement and as detailed in the section titled 'Underlying Investments' above.
+This clearly emerges from the Table of Investments forming part of the 'Investor Profile' provided by the Service Provider.

 In addition, high exposures to the same single issuer/s, both through a singular purchase and/or through cumulative purchases in products issued by the same issuer emerged in the Complainant's portfolio.

 Even in case where the issuer of the structured product was a large institution, the Arbiter does not consider this to justify or make the high exposure to single issuers acceptable even more so in the Scheme's context.
 The maximum limits relating to exposures to single issuers outlined in the MFSA rules and MPM's own Investment Guidelines did not make any distinctions according to the standing of the issuer.
 Hence, the maximum exposure limits to single counterparties should have been applied and ensured that they are adhered to across the board.
 The credit risk of the respective issuer was indeed still one of the applicable risks.

 Moreover, one cannot have comfort that the structured notes were in themselves diversified through the exposure to their underlying as remarked by the Service Provider in its 'Investment Guidelines Commentary' provided with its submissions, (fn.
-72 A fol.
-197) given that as emerging from the risks highlighted in the fact sheets of the structured notes, the risk of loss was similar to an investment in the worst performing underlying.
+89 A fol.
+236) given that as emerging from the risks highlighted in the fact sheets of the structured notes, the risk of loss was similar to an investment in the worst performing underlying.
 Accordingly, the maximum exposures applicable to single securities (stock) would have been more sensibly applied for such type of structured products.